lawrenceong001/PactTest/readme.md

 Mock servers short-circuit the development process by allowing consumers to start writing their applications and connecting to a "fake" endpoint.
 However, before consumer app developers start working on their apps, the contract must first be verified to match the consumer expectations.
 This allows the mock server to perform double duty -- first, as an endpoint for the expectations to be verified against, and when successful, as the endpoint for consumer app developers.

 In the solution we will use a mock server called [Prism](https://github.com/stoplightio/prism).
+This is an open-source project provided by [Stoplight](https://stoplight.io).

 While this server can be started using NodeJs, this project will instead take the Docker route, to reduce the need for additional software.